LDAWG-a11y/a11yWebApp/src/AAA/roles.md

 * [Semi-automated accessibility testing tools](/guides/semi-automated-accessibility-testing-tools/)
 * [Screen Reader - Basic Website Testing](/guides/screen-reader-basic-website-testing/)

-Following these guides should (hopefully!) help you make different aspects of your website accessible!

 ## SEN Coordinator

 As the head of accessibility / special needs coordinator for your organisation, there are many things that you can do to ensure that your organisation is more accessible to everyone.
 This includes: